chxadr/edgeai-orangepi/README.md

 ### Google Coral TPU Setup

 #### Python Environment

-> Note: Make a Python environment per type of model you want to run.
-For example, MobileNetV2 and YOLOvX require different library versions.

 We need a Python environment in version 3.8 to match the libraries versions required to run inferences with the Google Coral TPU.
 To do so we first need to install Python 3.8.
 Problem is that it is quite old and we cannot access it the usual way.
 We are going to use *pyenv*.